Sustainable design: Bill of Rights for the Planet

-Economic and Social Sustainable Design
+Economically and socially sustainable design

 Environmentally sustainable design is most beneficial when it works hand-in-hand with the other two counterparts of sustainable design – the economic and socially sustainable designs.
-These three terms are often coined under the title ‘triple bottom line.’

-It is imperative that we think about value in not solely economic or financial terms, but also in relation to natural capital (the biosphere and earth's resources), social capital (the norms and networks that enable collective action), and human capital (the sum total of knowledge, experience, intellectual property, and labor available to society).
-The purely economic capital so many people and organizations strive for, and make decisions by, are often not conducive to these alternative forms of capital.
-For sustainable design, there is a need to reset how we, as inhabitants of the earth, think about value.
+These three terms are often coined under the title "triple bottom line."
+In addition to financial terms, value can also be measured in relation to natural capital (the biosphere and earth's resources), social capital (the norms and networks that enable collective action), and human capital (the sum total of knowledge, experience, intellectual property, and labor available to society).

 In some countries the term sustainable design is known as ecodesign, green design or environmental design.
 Victor Papanek, embraced social design and social quality and ecological quality, but did not explicitly combine these areas of design concern in one term.
 Sustainable design and design for sustainability are more common terms, including the triple bottom line (people, planet and profit).

-In the EU, the concept of sustainable design is referred to as ecodesign.
-Examples.
-Little discussions have taken place over the importance of this concept in the run-up to the circular economy package, that the European Commission will be tabling by the end of 2015.
-To this effect, an Ecothis.EU campaign was launched to raise awareness about the economic and environmental consequences of not including eco-design as part of the circular economy package.
+Advocates like Ecothis.EU campaign urge all three considerations be taken into account when designing a circular economy.

 Aspects of environmentally sustainable design

 Emotionally durable design

-According to Jonathan Chapman of Carnegie Mellon University, USA, emotionally durable design reduces the consumption and waste of natural resources by increasing the resilience of relationships established between consumers and products."
+According to Jonathan Chapman of Carnegie Mellon University, emotionally durable design reduces the consumption and waste of natural resources by increasing the resilience of relationships established between consumers and products."
 Essentially, product replacement is delayed by strong emotional ties.
 In his book, Emotionally Durable Design: Objects, Experiences & Empathy, Chapman describes how "the process of consumption is, and has always been, motivated by complex emotional drivers, and is about far more than just the mindless purchasing of newer and shinier things; it is a journey towards the ideal or desired self, that through cyclical loops of desire and disappointment, becomes a seemingly endless process of serial destruction".
 Therefore, a product requires an attribute, or number of attributes, which extend beyond utilitarianism.

-According to Chapman, 'emotional durability' can be achieved through consideration of the following five elements:
+According to Chapman, "emotional durability" can be achieved through consideration of the following five elements: